timorinn/corewar/README.md

 ### Where to get champions?

-./vm_champs/*.s - has to be translated with ./asm
+./champs/*.s (has to be translated with ./asm)

 And ofc, you can write your own champions!
 (If you figure out how :D)

 ### Where to get reference?

-Original ./corewar and ./asm executables (which are specified in 42's project files) is in the ./vm_champs/ directory.
+Original ./corewar and ./asm executables (which are specified in 42's project files) is in the ./reference_binaries/ directory.
 You can see usage instructions, just run them without arguments.
 It's pretty simillar to that was mentioned above.

 ## Authors